MikeMeliz/TorCrawl.py/README.md

--c  |--crawl| Crawl website (Default output on /links.txt) -d  |--cdepth| Set depth of crawl's travel (Default: 1) -p  |--pause| The length of time the crawler will pause (Default: 0) -l  |--log| A save log will let you see which URLs were visited
+-c  |--crawl| Crawl website (Default output on /links.txt) -d  |--cdepth| Set depth of crawl's travel (Default: 1) -p  |--pause| The length of time the crawler will pause (Default: 0) -l  |--log| Log file with visited URLs and their response code

 ## Usage: